imzqqq/chat/server/chat/rust/DEPLOY.md

 ## Setting up the Reverse Proxy

-This depends on whether you use Apache, Nginx or another web server.
+This depends on whether you use Apache, Caddy, Nginx or another web server.

 ### Apache